dolittle/Home/Documentation/core_values.md

 With this in hand, we work hard to understand the persona; who are we building for and what is the effect of building something.

-## Just enough software

-A very core value we have at Dolittle is to not deliver more than just enough.
-We know the least at the beginning of a project and the only way we can know if anything works is to put it into the hands of others.
-Only then can we really see what worked and what didn't.
-Therefor it is essential that we only do just enough.
-In the words of Sarah Lewis; "We thrive not when we've done it all, but when we still have more to do"
-(See her TED talk [here](https://www.ted.com/talks/sarah_lewis_embrace_the_near_win).
-Others has said similar things with the same sentiments - like LinkedIns Reid Hoffman said;
-"If you're not embarrassed by your first product release, you've released it too late.".

-In order to be able to do so and guarantee a consistent level og quality, you have to have some core values and guiding principles to help you along the way.
-We have come up with a set of principles to make it easier to do so, read more [here]({{< relref stages >}}).